Inspiration and believing the miraculous

 Matt Slick: I believe that you are not capable of accepting the inspiration of the Bible.
 That is what I believe.

-Matt Slick: I did not try and read your mind.
+Matt Slick: I did not try to read your mind.
 I gave you my opinion, what I believe about you.

 Jonathan: An opinion to which you are entitled, but I am here to discuss facts.

-Matt Slick: You presupposed that the Bible is not the inspired Word of God, in spite of its prophetic nature, in spite of the claim of Christ himself using it to authenticate his own Ministry.
+Matt Slick: You presupposed that the Bible is not the inspired Word of God in spite of its prophetic nature and in spite of the claim of Christ himself using it to authenticate his own Ministry.
 So, let me ask you this: do you believe that Jesus Christ is God in flesh, crucified, and risen from the dead?

 Jonathan: A text until proven otherwise, no prophecy has been demonstrated and the last is circular reasoning.